-Experienced for-profit and non-profit Sponsor/Developers that are in good standing with the District (as defined in the Development Team Thresholds section of the Threshold Eligibility Requirements) are eligible to apply for a reservation of LIHTC to fund residential rental property located in the District that is affordable to households earning less than 60 percent of the Area Median Gross Income (AMGI), or less than 80 percent AMGI if the Income Averaging minimum set-aside election is used as described further in this document.
-Project eligibility requirements are defined in the Threshold Eligibility Requirements section of the QAP.
+Experienced for-profit and non-profit Sponsor/Developers that are in good standing with the District (as defined in the Development Team Thresholds section of the Threshold Eligibility Requirements) are eligible to apply for a reservation of LIHTC to fund residential rental property located in the District that is affordable to households earning 60% of the Area Median Gross Income (AMGI) or less, or 80% AMGI or less if the Average Income minimum set-aside election is used as described further on page 14.
+Project eligibility requirements-are defined in the Threshold Eligibility Requirements section of the QAP.